fxamacker/cbor/README.md

 __What is CBOR__?
 [CBOR](CBOR_GOLANG.md) ([RFC 7049](https://tools.ietf.org/html/rfc7049)) is a binary data format inspired by JSON and MessagePack.
 CBOR is used in [IETF](https://www.ietf.org) Internet Standards such as COSE ([RFC 8152](https://tools.ietf.org/html/rfc8152)) and CWT ([RFC 8392 CBOR Web Token](https://tools.ietf.org/html/rfc8392)).
 Even WebAuthn uses CBOR.

 __Why this CBOR library?__ It doesn't crash and it has well-balanced qualities: small, fast, safe and easy.
-It can also provide "preferred serialization" by encoding integers and floating-point values to their smallest forms.
+It also supports "preferred serialization" by encoding integers and floats to their smallest forms when values fit.

 * __Small apps__.
 Same programs are 4-9 MB smaller by switching to this library.
 No code gen and the only imported pkg is [x448/float16](https://github.com/x448/float16) which is maintained by the same team as this library.

 * __Small data__.
 The `toarray`, `keyasint`, and `omitempty` struct tags shrink size of Go structs encoded to CBOR.
 Integers encode to smallest form that fits.
-Floats can shrink from float64 to float32 to float16 if values can round-trip.
+Floats can shrink from float64 -> float32 -> float16 if values can round-trip.

 * __Fast__. v1.3 became faster than a well-known library that uses `unsafe` optimizations and code gen.  Faster libraries will always exist, but speed is only one factor.
 This library doesn't use `unsafe` optimizations or code gen.